 For more information about the full options of the Canal config please refer to the rke2-charts.

-Starting with RKE2 v1.21, different CNI Plugins can be deployed instead of Canal.
+Starting with RKE2 v1.21, Cilium can be deployed as the CNI plugin.
 To do so, pass

 calico as the value of the

 --cni flag.
 To override the default options, please use a HelmChartConfig resource.
 The HelmChartConfig resource must match the name and namespace of its corresponding HelmChart.
 For example, to change the mtu: